This post is also available in: Español (Spanish)

 What factors contribute to getting a herniated disk?

-Finally, genetics can be an increased risk because some people are predisposed to developing a herniated disk.
+Ultimately, genetics can enhance the risk as certain individuals are genetically predisposed to develop a herniated disk.

 What should I do if I think I have a herniated disk?